 You’ve made the biggest decision already – choosing to start a supplement or natural product brand.
 But what’s next?

 There are many decisions needed to determine your success.
-You have limited time and resources, so you want to make smart choices.
+With limited time and resources, you want to make smart choices.
 Use our checklist to make decisions that will transform your dream into a money-making reality.

 1. Choose a Problem-Solving Product

-The best products solve a consumer problem.
-For instance people seeking gastrointestinal improvement will reach for probiotic yogurt.
+The best products safely solve a consumer problem.
+For instance, people seeking gastrointestinal improvement will reach for probiotic yogurt.
 Vegans struggling to get enough vitamins B12 and D will select fortified foods or supplements offering these vitamins.
-But how can you find new product money-makers?
+But how can you find new product money-making ideas?

 Do your research.
 The internet makes it easy to discover health and nutrition trends that can be monetized.
 For instance, capitalize on the HerbalGram Herb Market Report that states U.S. herbal supplement sales grew 8.5% in 2017 to over $8 billion.
 This market has grown every year since 2004.
 Why not be the next success story?